forw2249-lgtm/test-github-agent/README.md

-# test-github-agent
+# Test Repository

-Test repository created by GitHub agent
+This is a test file created by the GitHub agent.

+## Features
+- Automated repository creation
+- File management
+- Code review capabilities